octokatt/rumsford/characters/angela_gladstone.md

 * Bind Charm (Ephemeral Enchantment; Prime 3): An item is bound so tightly the object can affect things in Twilight.  <MtA, pg.
 169>
 * Geomantic Change (Geomancy; Prime 3): You can reshape Nodes and change Resonance.  <MtA, pg.
 169>
 * Ward Purpose (Platonic Form; Prime 3): Enchant an item to be more useful.  <MtA, pg.
 169>
-* Create Ward (Create Ward; Abjuration 3): You create a general purpose ward.  <Thad, pg.
+* Create Ward (Ban; Prime 3, Space 3): You create a general purpose ward that keeps things both in and out.
+Like oxygen.
+Be careful.  <MtA, pg.
+176>
+* Bind Body (Ban; Forces 1, Space 3, Prime 3): A specialized ward for being able to keep Ila's body from further degrading... this can be useful for applying emergency bullet wounds as well <MtA, pg.
+176>
+* Ward Spirits (Ban; Space 3, Well-warded to Spirits): You can create a ward against spirits of all kinds, despite not being knowledgable of the sphere of Spirits <MtA, pg.
+176; Thad, pg.
 XX>
-* Bind Body (Create Ward; Forces 3, Abjuration 3): A general cantrip for being able to keep Ila's body from further degrading... this can be useful for applying emergency bullet wounds as well
+* No Looking (Supernal Veil; Prime 2): You can ward a supernal working from unseen sights, including yourself.
+Casual attempts will not see past the ward, and active attempts create a Clash of Wills.  <MtA, pg.
+168>

 #### Yantras